 Phil Kenyon:The aim is to re-create the conditions that players will confront outside, but we’ve got it all indoors.
 We have a moveable green, called the Zen Green Stage system, so players can hit all types of putts—it moves side to side, up and down, and it moves up to 6 percent in direction to offer multiple types of breaking putts.

 We have a full camera system, so we can record a player at high-speed and multiple angles.
-There [is] also the Quintic Ball Roll system, which measures the ball, so we can look at launch angle, spin and distance of pure roll.
+We will also have the Quintic Ball Roll system, which measures the ball, so we will be able to look at launch angle, spin and distance of pure roll.

 And then there is the PuttView system, which projects the trajectory of the putt, along with various other animations on the green.
 Whichever slope we move the green to, you can basically project how that break would look onto the green.
 It’s a great visual tool to help people with green-reading.